-Tesla CEO Elon Musk has blamed supply chain price pressure for incremental price increases the company has made to its Model 3 and Model Y vehicles over the past several months.
+Tesla CEO Elon Musk has blamed supply chain price pressure for the company’s incremental price increases to its Model 3 and Model Y vehicles over the past several months.

 “Prices increasing due to major supply chain price pressure industry-wide,” the CEO tweeted in response to a complaint about the changes.